MattCaner/AATT/README.md

 # AATT
-AATT (Advanced Adaptive Transformer Topologies) is an experimental implementation of transformer network topologies optimization methods, including the use of:
+AATT (Advanced Adaptive Transformer Topologies) is an experimental implementation of transformer network topologies optimization methods, including the use of the surrogate optimization and simulated annealing
-* Surrogate optimization
-* Simulated annealing

 This is my master thesis code.